arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 #### Using Linux

+Initialize the serial port:
+`stty -F /dev/ttyX0 115200 -parity cs8 -cstopb`

+To send use:

+`echo "Hello World" > /dev/ttyX0`

+To recive use:

+`cat /dev/ttyX0`

 #### Using Arduino IDE

 For users working with the Portenta H7 or Portenta C33, the following simple examples can be used to test the RS-232/485 communication.